ripsawridge/site/site/contents/_cma/2020/mama-kante.md

 *Pitch 2: 4, 20 meters*: Enjoyable moderate climbing.

+{% image images/IMG_1641.jpg %}
+Jong captured this image of me feeling happy-go-lucky at the top of pitch one.

 *Pitch 3: 4, 40 meters*: I think this was only 35 meters actually, though I'm referencing grades and lengths from the Panico Karwendel guidebook.
 I followed easy ground without protection up and somewhat left to a wall